kocherlab/kocher_guides/docs/Guides/Galaxy.rst

 Basic Retrieval
 ---------------
-Once a basic retrieval tool has been selected, you should see the following page :numref:`(Fig. %s) <Basic_Retrieve>`.
+Once a basic retrieval tool has been selected, you should see the following page :numref:`(Fig. %s) <BasicRetrieve>`.

 .. figure:: Galaxy/Basic_Retrieve.jpg
     :width: 100%
     :align: center
     :figclass: align-center
-    :name: Basic_Retrieve
+    :name: BasicRetrieve

     Retrieve Collected Samples Page

 By default, the tool will return all relevant data.
 You may filter the returned data using the include and/or exclude arguments.
 This may be done by clicking **Insert Column**, which will then display a dropdown menu of columns.
-For instance, to only include results for samples *BMJ1-A1* and *BMJ1-A2* you would select the **Unique ID** column and enter the IDs within the text box :numref:`(Fig. %s) <Basic_Enter>`.
+For instance, to only include results for samples *BMJ1-A1* and *BMJ1-A2* you would select the **Unique ID** column and enter the IDs within the text box :numref:`(Fig. %s) <BasicEnter>`.
 Please note, that additional filters may be specified by clicking **Insert Column** more than once.

 .. figure:: Galaxy/Basic_Enter.jpg
     :width: 100%
     :align: center
     :figclass: align-center
-    :name: Basic_Enter
+    :name: BasicEnter

     Sample Filtering

 General Retrieval
 -----------------
-Once the general tool is selected, you should see the following page :numref:`(Fig. %s) <General_Retrieve>`.
+Once the general tool is selected, you should see the following page :numref:`(Fig. %s) <GeneralRetrieve>`.
 To query the server you are first required to indicate what you want returned (i.e. **Return what?**).
 In the current version, this may be one or more *tables* or *columns* within the database.
 Once the returned data is selected, you may filter the returned data with the include and/or exclude arguments found below.
 In the current version, specalized include/exclude arguments are provided for: **Sample ID**, **Species**, **Genus**, and **Samples from nests**.
 Samples may be filtered by other information using **Include/Exclude Column**, which require the column be selected from a dropdown menu alongside a specified value.
 Please note: if no filters are selected, all samples will be returned.

 .. figure:: Galaxy/General_Retrieve.jpg
     :width: 100%
     :align: center
     :figclass: align-center
-    :name: General_Retrieve
+    :name: GeneralRetrieve

     General Retrieve Samples Page